sundelinustc/SDL_Neuroimaging-Tools/README.md

 ## List of scripts
 ### To plot neuroimaging data on brain
 SDL_FreeSurfer_Display_demo.mlx (Matlab Live)
---- Display a series colorful surface plots
+--- Display a series colorful surface plots.

 ### Machine Learning based on neuroimaging data
 SDL_ML_Pipeline_01.ipynb (Jupyter Notebook)
---- Classfy patients and controls based on resting-state functional connectivity
+--- Classfy patients and controls based on resting-state functional connectivity.

+### QC Neuroimages
+SDL_QC_pngs.ipynb (Jupyter Notebook)
+--- Use nilearn package to generate the snapshots (.png files) of target image(s) for the ease of review.